nallagondu/production_ed/finale/README.md

 ### Step 5 - deploy!

-This is the big command:
+Here is the big command - but also please see the super-valuable heads up from student Andy C. below.

 `uv run agentcore configure -e first.py`

-Pick all the defaults.
-Then:
+and pick all the defaults.

+NOTE FROM ANDY C.:

+> My default aws region is set for "us-east-2" but the Claude model we're using is only available in "us-west-2".
+This caused a number of different errors when trying to deploy the AgentCore suite.
+This can easily be corrected with a flag that points to the model's region:
+> `uv run agentcore configure -e first.py --region us-west-2`
+> Once I did that, everything in the AgentCore lesson went without a hitch.
+It was so fun and easy!

+After you run the command (my one, or use Andy's flag if your Bedrock is in a different region):

 `uv run agentcore launch`